ngtruongthanh98/module-federation-multi-frameworks/README.md

 ```

-Easier, you can run the following command
+At the first time run the project, you can run the following commands.
 Because we use file start.sh to start project, so we must grant permission to this file:

 ```
 sudo chmod +x start.sh